 Treatment options for your Marijuana abuse can vary depending on your personal needs, values, and goals.
 There is an overall process for Marijuana addiction treatment that is almost universal in all forms of drug rehabilitation.

 This process is Intake, Detox, Rehab, and Aftercare, we will tell you what you can expect during each stage on your road to recovery.
-You should not be worried or concerned in treatment you will have the opportunity to learn new things about yourself, meet new people, and discover what was causing your Marijuana addiction in the first place.
-Treatment is a chance to start fresh; you will be under the good care and will receive outstanding treatment.
+You should not be worried or concerned about the treatment you will have the opportunity to learn new things about yourself, meet new people, and discover what was causing your Marijuana addiction in the first place.
+Treatment is a chance to start fresh; you will be under good care and will receive outstanding treatment.

 - Intake: You will be assessed by the professionals at the facility to determine your detox and rehabilitation program.

 - Detox: As we said in the withdrawal and detox section, Marijuana is a benzodiazepine, the withdrawal and detox can be tough, but you have to pass this stage in order to recover.
 You will be closely monitored, made comfortable, and have plenty of time to let your body heal.

 - Rehabilitation: After you have gotten the drugs out of your system, you will begin your rehab program which will depend on a number of factors.

 - Aftercare: When your rehabilitation program is finished, your counselor will develop the best aftercare plan possible for you to remain clean when you go back to your life.

 If you’re worried you may have an abuse, you might be scared of admitting it to yourself.
 Unfortunately, that’s the first step to getting better.
 It’s difficult and terrifying to admit you have wronged yourself and those you love.
 If you get into rehab, you will learn the tools you need to get and stay sober.

 Helping a Friend or Family Member Address Their Marijuana Addiction